The Ebola Virus Disease - Cause, Symptoms and Treatment

 - Failure of several organs to function properly or stop functioning altogether

-According to MedlinePlus Medical Encyclopedia, an estimated 90% of patients infected by Ebola die.
-However, a startling fact as indicated by MedlinePlus is, “Patients usually die from low blood pressure (shock) rather than from blood loss.”
+According to MedlinePlus Medical Encyclopedia, an estimated 90% of patients infected by Ebola virus disease die.
+This results from patients dying from shock (low blood pressure) as opposed from blood loss.

-Patients who survive from the disease may manifest unusual problems such as hair loss, weakness, sensory changes, headaches, fatigue; eye, testicular and liver inflammation.
+Patients who survive from the disease may manifest several health problems such as hair loss, sensory changes, headaches, fatigue and inflammation of eyes, testicular and liver.

-The symptoms of Ebola vary from one person to another.
-Some recover from the disease quickly while for others it takes time when early and proper care is undertaken.
-Nevertheless, scientists are still baffled why some people recover while others don’t make it.
-They speculate or believe among other reasons to do with how healthy a person is, that is how strong or weak the immune system of the person is.
+Data is limited why some people recover from the infection while others succumb to the disease.
+Scientists speculate among other reasons to do with how healthy a person is, that is, how strong or weak the immune system of the infected person is.

 Tests and Treatment

-There is no cure for Ebola though scientists are working on finding effective vaccines or treatment drugs to treat the different strains of the Ebola virus disease, hopefully very soon.
-The antiviral medications do not work fully in treating the disease.
-They are meant to manage it.
+There is no cure for Ebola.
+The antiviral medications administered do not work fully in treating the disease.
+They are meant to manage the symptoms.

-The patients undergo supportive hospital care or standard treatment in order to reduce the symptoms and the possibility of leading the patient to recover fully from the disease.
-The supportive care includes:
+The patients undergo supportive hospital care or standard treatment to manage the symptoms.
+Supportive care includes:

-- Provision of oxygen in order to maintain normal breathing
+- Provision of oxygen to maintain normal breathing

 - Provision of fluids and electrolytes through a vein in order to rehydrate the person since the infected person loses a lot of fluid,